menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Tahuya has relatively fewer families with younger children, and/or college students.
 Combined, this makes Tahuya a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One downside of living in Tahuya, however, is that residents on average have to contend with a long commute, spending on average 43.06 minutes every day commuting to work.
+One downside of living in Tahuya, however, is that residents on average have to contend with a long commute, spending on average 44.09 minutes every day commuting to work.
+However, local public transit is widely used.
+For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Demographics

+Tahuya is a somewhat ethnically-diverse town.
 The people who call Tahuya home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tahuya residents report their race to be White, followed by Asian.
-Important ancestries of people in Tahuya include Scottish, German, English, Irish, and French Canadian.
+Important ancestries of people in Tahuya include Scottish, English, German, Irish, and Norwegian.

 The most common language spoken in Tahuya is English.
-Other important languages spoken here include Polish and Vietnamese.
+Other important languages spoken here include Vietnamese and Polish.

 Notable & Unique Neighborhood Characteristics